 Guide on Taking Social Security: 62 vs. 67 vs. 70

-August 14, 2024 Rob Williams
+March 14, 2025 Rob Williams

 You may be eligible to collect Social Security as early as 62, but waiting until age 70 yields greater benefits for most people.
 Here's help on how to decide.

 Deciding when to take Social Security depends heavily on your circumstances.
-You can start collecting benefits—based on your work history—as early as age 62 (or sooner if you're disabled), wait until your full retirement age, or hold off until age 70.
-(If you're a survivor of another Social Security claimant, you can start receiving benefits—based on their earnings—as early as age 60).
-While there's no "correct" claiming age for everybody, the rule of thumb is that if you can afford it, delaying Social Security can pay off over a long retirement.
+You can start collecting Social Security benefits as early as age 62 (or sooner if you're disabled), wait until you reach your full retirement age, or hold off until age 70.
+(If you're a survivor of another Social Security claimant, you can start receiving benefits—based on their earnings—as early as age 60.)

 What's full retirement age?